Opéra national de Paris

 The new site is more than a powerful ticketing system.
 Housing rich editorial content and renewing focus on the artists, the new site reflects the revitalized ambition of the institution.
 Photos, videos and podcasts are orchestrated according to a lean architecture, and exist alongside the tools required for finding and buying tickets online.
 Artistic and commercial content strike a balance.

-Our custom CMS solution allows the Opéra team to fully edit and manage all site content.
+Twill, our open source CMS for Laravel allowed us to create a fully integrated solution that gave the Opéra team the ability to fully edit, manage, and curate all site content.
 Data for the shows is automatically integrated from the third-party service to offer real-time information on prices and seat availability.
 All content is structured to be fully searchable and indexable, and our application communicates via web services to feed mobile apps and offer a unified content experience to all visitors across all channels.

 Based on an idea from communications agency Dream On Paris we created "3e Scène," an unprecedented digital stage that showcases exclusive artworks created by renowned artists.
 A minimal, immersive interface powered by a custom storytelling tool exposes the artworks created by, for example, film director Glen Keane, writer Bret Easton Ellis or contemporary artist Xavier Veillan.